 Target group analysis

 Understanding the users of your service or product – their needs, motivations, and the actual user situation, are often necessary in order to create a solution that will give you the results you want to achieve.
 A well-thought-out target group analysis is essential for an effective strategy.

 When I conduct a target group analysis, I define the target groups’ behavior and needs in order to take design decisions and tests.
 With these tools I then verify that the solution actually provides the intended benefits.
 Common techniques include data analysis, surveys, interviews, focus groups, observational studies, or a combination of these.

 To write so that people understand is not the easiest, but the most important.
 Text production is also about creating stories we recognize and dedicate ourselves, or on the contrary, allows us to meet new ideas and places.

-At The factory, we have long experience of text production – from web texts adapted to the target market, channel and situation, to editorial texts, press releases, documentation and copy.
+I have long experience of text production – from web texts adapted to the target market, channel and situation, to editorial texts, press releases, documentation and copy.

 User experience design – which has its focus on usability and user experience, is currently formulated in the international web standards.
 At the same time many industries lacks tools and knowledge required to meet the user’s needs and preferences.

 When I develop a UX strategy, I work with analytical issues related to both the usability and the user – where the usability is located, who the user is, which goals the user has, the user’s attitude to the product or service and how user situation is formed.

 When developing a new website or online service, it’s customary to begin at the wrong end.
 You focus on the features, on how the website should look like or which publishing system to be used.
 The potential risk with this approach is that it creates something that is not useful for the intended user, because other factors have been prioritized over the user needs.